TABLE OF CONTENTS

 When considering a personal loan for business use, weigh your options.
 Compare rates and repayment terms to determine which funding type is best for you.
 Ask for quotes from a variety of traditional and alternative lenders to see if you can qualify for a loan of the right size, at the right term length and at an affordable rate.

-If you’re a new company that hasn’t yet established itself, a personal loan for your small business can provide an opportunity to build your personal credit score, generate revenue and get your company off the ground.
+Most of the time, conventional business loans are superior to personal loans if you’re trying to finance your small business.
+However, the qualification standards and application requirements are typically more stringent.
+If you’re a new company that hasn’t yet established itself, a personal loan for your small business can provide an opportunity to build your credit score, generate revenue and get your company off the ground.

 As your company develops, consider pursuing business loans to separate your personal and company finances and start building your business credit history.